Astra-API/slate/source/includes/websockets_api.md

 ## Orderbook Channel

 Subscribe to any exchanges orderbook snapshot updates.
+This makes use of the `subscribe` data type to record which type (ORDERBOOK) and the specific asset pair the developer is interested in.

 > Sample Message